 Yes, a bit of a mouthful!

-The internet is inundated with articles, blogs and reasons to follow the ‘work hard, play hard’ mantra, with Elon Musk being one of the biggest proponents of the idea (who works 80-hour weeks).
+The internet is inundated with articles, blogs and reasons to follow the ‘work hard, play hard’ work ethic, with Elon Musk being one of the biggest proponents of the idea (who works 80-hour weeks).

 Although dating back to the early 17th century, it is only very recently that research has provided evidence for the existence of the idea.
 Many previous incarnations of the ‘work hard, play hard’ mantra appear to be centred around the cliché and not based on empirical research.
 However, work by Lonnie Aarssen in 2015 provides empirical support for the ‘work hard, play hard’ lifestyle, wherein there is a correlation between a desire to work hard and an attraction to leisure.

 Unfortunately, the paper doesn’t expose some of the dangers of the ‘work hard, play hard’ lifestyle also known as ‘performative workaholism'.
-So, what are some of the dangers to the lifestyle, and if so, is it as desirable as first thought?
+So, what are some of the dangers to the lifestyle, and if so, is it as desirable for a strong company culture?
 Here are the most cited negative effects of performative workaholism: